 When the kids go back to school, pets can be left feeling a little blue.
 After a summer of having their best buddies around all day to play with, they are suddenly left alone when they go off to school and you go off to work.
-Sometimes, this can trigger a condition known as pet separation anxiety.
+Sometimes, this can trigger a condition known as cat or dog separation anxiety.
 Dogs are more commonly affected than cats because as pack animals, they naturally feel more comfortable and safer when in their “pack” or family.
 Being left alone can trigger all sorts of anxious behaviors some of which can be destructive to your home and even your pet.
-Learn to recognize the signs of pet separation anxiety and how you can help your dog stay calm when they’re alone.
+Learn to recognize the signs of cat and dog separation anxiety and how you can help your dog stay calm when they’re alone.

 - Torn up objects such as socks, shoes, pillows, etc. from destructive behavior